-As of July 31, 2014, we had approximately \$40.0 million investments in securities.
-The investments consisted primarily of money market funds, commercial paper and debt securities of corporations which are focused on the preservation of our capital.
+As of April 30, 2015, we had approximately \$40.2 million in securities investments.
+The investments consisted primarily of money market funds, commercial paper, asset-backed securities, U.S. government securities, agency bonds and debt securities of corporations which are focused on the preservation of our capital.
 We currently do not use derivative financial instruments to adjust our investment portfolio risk or income profile.

 These investments, as well as any cash deposited in bank accounts, are subject to general credit, liquidity, market and interest rate risks, which may be exacerbated by unusual events, such as the eurozone crisis and the U.S. debt ceiling crisis, which have affected various sectors of the financial markets and led to global credit and liquidity issues.
-Over the past several years, the volatility and disruption in the global credit market reached unprecedented levels.
-If the global credit market deteriorates, our investment portfolio may be impacted and some or all of our investments may experience other-than-temporary impairment which could adversely impact our financial results and position.
+If the global credit market continues to experience volatility or deteriorates, our investment portfolio may be impacted and some or all of our investments may experience other-than-temporary impairment which could adversely impact our financial results and position.